hokonohara/tractusx-sdk/README.md

 This SDK will manage automatically the version updates from the EDC and the Digital Twin Registry, providing a "smart REST API middleware" that will be maintained by the community.

-No specific use case logic will be configured here, only the bare minimum for interacting and complying to the [Catena-X Standards](https://catenax-ev.github.io/docs/standards/overview), and with the KITs which adopt the core data exchange functionalities, in concrete the following ones:
+No specific use case logic will be configured here, only the bare minimum for interacting in a Dataspace and developing your own applications with this stack, based on the KITs which adopt the core data exchange functionalities, in concrete the following ones:

 - [Connector KIT](https://eclipse-tractusx.github.io/docs-kits/kits/Connector%20Kit/Adoption%20View/connector_kit_adoption_view)
 - [Digital Twin KIT](https://eclipse-tractusx.github.io/docs-kits/kits/Digital%20Twin%20Kit/Adoption%20View%20Digital%20Twin%20Kit)